NotePlan/plugins/jgclark.Summaries/README.md

 Note: The 'key' part and any string-based value part must be enclosed in **double quote marks** ("like this"), to make it valid JSON.

 Note: The JSON parts needs to be **urlencoded** before it can be used.
-(For help with this, see the /Get-X-Callback-URL command from the "Link Creator" Plugin.)
+(For help with this, see the **Get-X-Callback-URL command** from the "Link Creator" Plugin.
+Select RUN a Plugin command > progressUpdate ...)

 ## periodStats command (aliases: statsPeriod, stp)
 This command generates some simple counts and other statistics of #hashtags or @mentions that you specify, and saves them into notes in a special 'Summaries' folder.
 For example: